Sagar-sagu/ConsoleProjects/README.md

-This is Both Premetric and Postmetric Students can Apply Scholarships and can View,Update their Detailes
+This Console projects is Both Premetric and Postmetric Students can Apply Scholarships and can View,Update their Detailes